gemc/docs/webPage/source/documentation/generator/bgmerge.rst

  -SAVE_ALL_MOTHERS=3

-This saves the tracks that produced hits into a LUND file.
+This saves all tracks that entered any sensitive volumes into a LUND file.
 If a track's mother also produced hits, only the mother is saved so the hits are not double counted [#]_.

 Merging background tracks